 Are there features in this that are better than what is in our current FGC SEI message?

-It was remarked that some of the variable names and some operators don’t make our text.

-[+Late contribution AM0028 – it also contains comments about what to do if both SEI messages are present.
-Persistence was discussed in the contribution and would need further study.
-The persistence flag applies only to the model and not the seed.
-What if the seed is lost?

-Is it the model that is persisting or something else that is persisting.]

-The method proposed here is said to be more practical / lower complexity to implement than the RDD 5 scheme we had previously standardized.
+It was remarked that some of the variable names and some operators don’t match our text conventions.The method proposed here was asserted to be more practical / lower complexity to implement than the RDD 5 scheme for which we had previously standardized a related SEI message specification.

 The use of larger blocks is also said to be an improvement in this scheme relative to that one.

 For the non-RDD 5 methods that had previously been standardized, there is not so much information about how to implement those.
 (For example, HD-DVD had only specified support for the RDD 5 scheme.)
-It was commented that the implementation complexity is pretty similar to the RD 5 method.
+It was commented by another participant that the implementation complexity is pretty similar to the RDD 5 method.

 The possibility of adding this as another model to the existing SEI message was discussed, and it was noted that we have not been using that approach in other cases.
 The understanding has been that we should not be extending the functionality of previously specified SEI messages.

-It was commented that this may need parent-level attention to determine whether it is desirable to add the additional synthesis approach.
+It was concluded that this would need parent-level attention to determine whether it is desirable to add the additional synthesis approach.
+The contribution was thus further discussed in a joint meeting as noted in section 8.1.

 It was noted that third-party specification of SEI messages is also possible – e.g., as registered user data SEI messages.
 The specification of an SEI message does not need to be in our standard in order to be used.

+JCTVC-AM0028 Crosscheck of JCTVC-AM0026 on Alternative film grain characteristics SEI message [A. M. Tourapis (Apple)] (late)

+This late cross-check contribution also contains comments about what to do if both SEI messages are present.
+Persistence was discussed in the contribution and would need further study.
+The persistence flag applies only to the model and not the seed.

+It was asked what to do if the seed is lost.

-Non-normative encoding and software contributions (0)
+It was asked whether it is the model that is persisting or something else that is persisting.Non-normative encoding and software contributions (0)

 No contributions on non-normative encoding practices or software development were noted.
-See the AHG report JCTVC-AL0003 for further information.
+See the AHG report JCTVC-AM0003 for further information.